amxra/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic html uses tags to describe the content of the element

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+* display: block; allows element to exists alone on a line while display: inline co-exists with other elements on the same horizontal line.

 3. What are the 4 areas of the box model?

+* padding, margin, border and conten

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+* this runs on the cross axis

 5. Explain why git is valuable to a team of developers.

+Git is used to back up different versions of a project so that it is possible to refer to earlier versions if needed.
+Git also llows many developers work on a project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.